grompe/BTWTweak/patcher/readme.txt

 - Made it so that sneaking would prevent falling from a rope.

+- Added an ability to jump out of vehicles such as boats and minecarts without silly and unpredictable teleportation.

 v0.9i

 - Restored the ability of Glass Block to contain piston packing.